3lvis/DATAFilter/README.md

 [![License](https://img.shields.io/cocoapods/l/DATAFilter.svg?style=flat)](http://cocoadocs.org/docsets/DATAFilter)
 [![Platform](https://img.shields.io/cocoapods/p/DATAFilter.svg?style=flat)](http://cocoadocs.org/docsets/DATAFilter)

-This is a category on NSManagedObject that helps you to evaluate insertions, deletions and updates by comparing your JSON dictionary with your CoreData local objects.
-It also provides uniquing for you locally stored objects.
+Helps you to filter insertions, deletions and updates by comparing your JSON dictionary with your Core Data local objects.
+It also provides uniquing for you locally stored objects and automatic removal of not found ones.

 ## The magic